qbead/qbeadWebsite/content/book/sight.md

 ---

 ::: intro-box
-In this adventure, we trick our eyes into perceiving a rainbow of colors using the LEDs that only display red, green, and blue.
+In this adventure, you'll trick your eyes into perceiving a rainbow of colors using only red, green, and blue LEDs.
 :::

-The human eye is a fairly special organ.
-On one hand, it is already a spectacular sensor that, by far, outperform all the other senses in the amount of information it gives us about our surroundings.
-On the other hand, it is a hacked together compromise that leaves so much of the richness of color and light imperceptible to us.
-Here we will explore the limitations of this important sensor and we will even find out a few ways in which we can trick that sensor into believing things that are not there.
+On one hand, the human eye is a spectacular sensor that, by far, outperforms all our other senses in the amount of information it gives us about our surroundings.
+On the other hand, it leaves much of the richness of color and light imperceptible to us.
+Here we will explore the limitations of this important organ; we will even learn a few ways in which we can trick it into seeing colors that aren’t actually there.

 ## Colors

-Light, as it is coming from the Sun or most other source of illumination, is a mixture of all colors.
-We perceive that mixture as lacking a hue, i.e. as being white.
-There are tools we can use to split all the colored rays in a beam of white light: for instance we can use a prism that changes the direction in which light goes depending on its color, hence turning the white beam on one side into a spread-out rainbow on the other side.
+When light comes from the Sun (or most other sources of illumination), we perceive it as lacking a hue (or being white).
+In reality, this light is a mixture of many colors.
+One way we can see this mixture is using a prism.
+A prism works by bending (“refracting”) light at different angles depending on its color, allowing us to see all of the colors that make up white light.
+This is why if you let sunlight shine through a prism, you can see a rainbow.

-The light-sensing tissue in the back of our eyes, the retina, has small cells that respond to some of these colors.
-They are called "cone cells" and there are three separate groups of them, sensing predominantly three different groups of colors: roughly separated in the red, green, and blue hues.
-For instance, the blue-sensing cones do not respond to red light, and vice versa.
-And our eyes do not really have the space to put any other types of cones in.
-This leads to a problem...
-If our eyes can sense only red, green, and blue, how come we can see yellow.
-The workaround that evolution has reached is to have both the "predominantly red" and "predominantly green" cones respond slightly to yellow.
+The light-sensing tissue in the back of our eyes (the retina) has small cells that respond to some of these colors.
+They are called “cone cells” and there are three separate groups of them, sensing mainly three different groups of colors: roughly separated into red, green, and blue hues.
+For instance, the blue-sensing cones respond to blue light, but do not respond to red light, and vice versa.

+This leads to a problem… If our eyes can sense only red, green, and blue, how come we can see yellow?
+Our eyes and brains have evolved so that “predominantly red” and “predominantly green” cones respond slightly to yellow.
 If our brain detects that both groups of cones are activated, it knows to interpret the color as yellow.
-And similar compromises are made for the other colors we can detect, e.g. purple activates both the red- and blue-sensing cones.
+And similar compromises are made for the other colors we can detect, for instance, purple activates both the red- and blue-sensing cones.

 ::: further-reading
-There is an animal that can, unlike us, detect the difference between a true pure color, and a mixture of colors that fakes the presence of the given color.
+There is an animal that can (unlike us) detect the difference between a true pure color, and a mixture of colors that fakes the presence of the given color.
 It is called a mantis shrimp and it has 12 different types of cone cells in its eye.
 The Oatmeal comics has [an informative and entertaining strip about it](https://theoatmeal.com/comics/mantis_shrimp).
 :::

 ::: further-reading
 You can learn more about the spectrum of light in the section on [light and color](/lightandcolor).
 :::

-We can exploit this imperfection of our eyes to make rich colorful displays while using only three colors.
-If our eyes can not distinguish between true purple and a mixture of blue and red, then we do not need a purple light source, rather only blue and red (and green for the other color combinations).
+We can exploit this imperfection of our eyes to make rich colorful displays (such as in a computer screen) while using only three colors.
+Since our eyes cannot distinguish between true purple and a mixture of blue and red, we don’t need a purple light source, only blue and red lights (and green for the other color combinations).
 If you look with a magnifying glass at a TV screen displaying a white page, you will see it is made out of red, blue, and green dots.
-Below you can move the sliders in order to see how all the colors of the rainbow can be made by mixing just red, green, and blue (or at our eyes can be convinced of that, even if it is not true).
+Below you can move the sliders in order to see how all the colors of the rainbow can be made by mixing just red, green, and blue (or our eyes can be convinced of that, even if it is not true).

 <style>
 #colortests {